Protect Earth Newsmagazine

 We are an in-print and online publication with important updates posted as they occur in our latest news section.

 Ramona has lifetime of experience in journalism with a passion to impart the truth through storytelling.
-She’s written for the American Indian Smithsonian, other noted publications, and is an author.
-Ramona is also the Executive Director of Maine Insights newsmagazine which she founded in 2005, and cofounder of the non-profit Solon Center for Research and Publishing.
+She’s written for the American Indian Smithsonian, other noted publications like Chicken Soup for Your Soul, and is an author of “From Maine to Mexico, Between Two Rivers I Found Myself” and the “Quest to Save the Seasons,” Book 1 and 2.
+Ramona is also the Executive Director of Maine Insights newsmagazine which she founded in 2005, and cofounder and President of the non-profit Solon Center for Research and Publishing.
+She’s also an avid photographer and loves cats.

 Christopher Douglass is a Master of Public Policy (MPP) graduate from the American University’s School of Public Affairs.
 He grew up in Cleveland, Ohio, and earned his Bachelor of Arts degree from Loyola University Chicago in Public Relations and Advertising.
 Christopher spent several years working in client relations for various tech companies and now uses his skills in data analysis and communications to advance environmental policy.
 In 2020 he was named a William K. Reilly Environmental Governance & Leadership Scholar by the AU Center for Environmental Policy.
 Upon graduation Christopher plans to help businesses and governments transition to a green economy which operates within the boundaries for a sustainable and prosperous future.
 In his free time, he is a novice gardener and volunteers with a local conservation group (Restore Mass Ave) in Washington D.C.